hiibolt/rustfarm/README.md

 ## About
 An automatic farm for a variety of types of XP and currency in multiple games.

-Should you encounter issues, please report them directly to me on Discord or Telegram via `@hiibolt`.

 ### Supported Games:
 - **Tom Clancy's Rainbow Six Siege**
 - **Apex Legends** (*under construction*)